-The fourth type of neuropathy is more focused; it's called ‘focal neuropathy’ for a reason.
-Sometimes this is also called mononeuropathy (see this article about mononeuropathy at The New York Times) or focused neuropathy.
-This type of neuropathy can come all of a sudden.
-Specifically, nerves in the skull and in the neck that lead to the eyes are susceptible to this type of issue.
-It can also affect nerves that control and adjust the torso and the legs.
-These are the nerve problems that create quick, ‘shooting’ pains.
-This type of neuropathy can also be found in the wrist, or in the thigh.
-People get them regularly if they cross their legs, or if they rest their elbows on hard surfaces.
-Lots of times these types of pains can be mistaken for sprains or sports injuries, because the pain can stay in a specific area for a fair amount of time.
-Luckily for people who have these types of problems, they usually go away with therapy and also go away on their own after about 6 to 8 weeks.
-Eye pain of course is very serious, and if you get any sort of pain in your eyes, see a doctor immediately.For more detailed info, check out The Neuropathy Solution and always remember to see your physician regularly (get here more information)!
-There is no substitute for professional care.
+The fourth type of neuropathy is more focused; it's called “focal neuropathy” for a reason.
+It is sometimes called mononeuropathy (see this New York Times article on mononeuropathy) or focused neuropathy.
+This type of neuropathy can come on suddenly.
+Specifically, nerves in the skull and neck that go to the eyes are susceptible to this type of problem.
+It can also affect nerves that control and adjust the trunk and legs.
+These are the nerve problems that cause quick, “shooting” pains.
+This type of neuropathy can also be found in the wrist or thigh.
+People get them regularly when they cross their legs, or when they rest their elbows on hard surfaces.
+Often this type of pain can be mistaken for a sprain or sports injury because the pain can stay in one area for a long time.
+Fortunately for people who have these types of problems, they usually go away with therapy and also go away on their own after about 6 to 8 weeks.
+Eye pain is of course very serious, and if you have any kind of pain in your eyes, you should see a doctor immediately.
+By the way, consider exploring the variety of neuropathy solutions we have at our store.